 Field experiences in the classroom, as observers and teachers, give students an awareness of the challenging work of teaching or creating educational interventions.
 Practice field experiences include working as teaching assistants and teachers, curriculum designers, tech workers and more.
 Students direct the New Haven U.S. Grant summer program, work in school-based legal clinics, in New Haven Public Schools as Dwight Hall Public School Interns, serve as teaching fellows around the country for Breakthrough Collaborative, intern at Khan Academy and write high school Computer Science curricula for Harvard’s free online Introductory Computer Science course.
 They intern at the Musée de l’Illustration Jeunesse, a museum of children’s book illustration in Moulins, France and develop curriculum at the Hmong Preparatory Charter School in St. Paul, Minnesota and the Yale Prison Education Initiative.

-After graduation, one third of Education Studies Scholars become preK-12 teachers in a variety of school settings; they also enter PhD programs or law school, work in think tanks, education or political consulting, educational technology, journalism, non-profits, and government, among other fields.
+After graduation, 90% of Education Studies Scholars go into education immediately after graduation.
+They become preK-12 teachers in a variety of school settings; they also enter PhD programs or law school, work in think tanks, education or political consulting, educational technology, journalism, non-profits, and government, among other fields.